Children with Tuberculosis in Ireland

 Tuberculosis in Ireland

-In the many areas of Ireland like Dublin, Tuberculosis, TB could be fatal in the mid 1940s.
+In the many areas of Ireland like Dublin the disease could be fatal in the mid 1940s.

-It was not till around the late 1950’s that TB in Ireland started to Decline.
-Many people mistakenly assumed you got Tuberculosis from being unclean so there was always a stigma attached to the illness.
+It was not till around the late 1950’s in Ireland that it started to decline.
+Many people mistakenly assumed you caught it because you were unclean so there was always a stigma attached to the illness.

 The disease was spread more easily if there was overcrowding and poor diet, but could also attack those who lived in a more affluent society.